Dirac and Weyl Fermions -- the Only Causal Systems: Introduction

-for every wave-function $\psi$ and any $\delta>0$.
+for every wave-function $\psi$, as in particular of the electron or positron or of any of the four massless Weyl fermions, and any $\delta>0$.
 One recalls that in classical mechanics it is discussed whether the length contraction really exists or not.
-Therefore we find it is worth attaching to (\ref{LCDWF}) the rather obvious considerations about the objectiveness of the Lorentz contraction in quantum theory.
+Therefore we find it is worth attaching to (\ref{LCDWF}) the rather obvious considerations concerning (\ref{LCDSM}) about the objectiveness of the Lorentz contraction in quantum theory.
+On the other hand, as a consequence of the Poincar\'e covariance of localization, one ascertains the frame-dependence of the Lorentz contraction (\ref{FDLCDL}) and the fact that also in quantum mechanics Lorentz contraction does not exist for the comoving observer (\ref{NLCFCM}).

 Causality is used to define various orthocomplemented lattices of subsets of Minkowski spacetime (see e.g. \cite{CJ13} 2013 and the literature cited therein), known under the general name of causal logics.
 The link to quantum theory is thought to be provided attributing to the sets of the lattice projections on the Hilbert space of states.
 By physical reasons as well mathematical consequences this assignment in general cannot be required to be a lattice homomorphism into the quantum logic as argued subsequent to (\ref{RLCCRRCL}).
-But it is expected to be a normalized monotone locally orthogonal $\sigma$-orthoadditive Poincar\'e covariant map, called a representation for short.\\ Most adequate from a physical point of view seems to be the lattice $\mathcal{M}$ in sec.\,\ref{HLCCR} of causally complete regions generated by the spacelike relation.
+But it is expected to be a normalized monotone locally orthogonal $\sigma$-orthoadditive Poincar\'e covariant map, called a representation (rep) for short.\\ Most adequate from a physical point of view seems to be the lattice $\mathcal{M}$ in sec.\,\ref{HLCCR} of causally complete regions generated by the spacelike relation.
 However for structural deficiencies $\mathcal{M}$ does not allow for representations, see sec.\,\ref{LOCCR}.
 Mathematically more convenient is the lattice $\mathcal{M}^{'borel}$ in sec.\,\ref{LMMBOR} generated by the non-timelike relation \cite{CJ77}.
 And, indeed there are representations of $\mathcal{M}^{'borel}$.
 Unfortunately the representations we know so far (\ref{RLBSGNTLR}) refer to unphysical systems with imaginary mass spectrum.
-Every representation of $\mathcal{M}^{'borel}$ determines in an obvious way a causal system (\ref{RLCCRRCL}).
-By (\ref{NRLCCRRCLP}) this is uniquely extendable as a high boost limit to a PM on every non-timelike non-spacelike hyperplane $\chi$, obeying Poincar\'e covariance.
+Moreover, every representation of $\mathcal{M}^{'borel}$ determines a causal system (\ref{RLCCRRCL}).
+By (\ref{NRLCCRRCLP}) this is uniquely extendable as a high boost limit to a PM on every non-timelike not spacelike hyperplane $\chi$, obeying Poincar\'e covariance.

 Hence this extendability is a necessary condition for a causal system to induce a representation of $\mathcal{M}^{'borel}$.
 It implies more profound properties of causal systems as e.g. the existence of dense sets of late-change states.
 And, indeed, the Dirac and Weyl systems allow for such an extension (\ref{CNGENTLNSLHP}).
 The somewhat involved proof is based on the results on group representations of the sec.\,\ref{A:SI} - \ref{A:ESRWS} in the appendix.
 In view of these insights, $\mathcal{M}^{'borel}$ and its representations apparently have some physical relevance.